AC&co

 • There’s no evidence it takes action to minimise its packaging, which is a driver of plastic waste.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate AC&co “Not Good Enough”.
+Here we rate AC&co “Very Poor”.
 These are a few factors influencing its score:

 • It sources its final stage of production from countries with high risk of labour abuse.